jtappi/daily-tracker-v2/README.md

 Add the ability to upload a receipt
-Add the ability to alter the timestamp when submitting a new item Update the UI to ensure that I see the EST times
+Add the ability to alter the timestamp when submitting a new item Update the UI to ensure that I see the EST times Ability to alter the whole entry
+Document DB instead of JSON

 # My Node.js Project